YesItsVikram/assignment/design-choices.md

 To create a new Item or Container, user must provide the id of Category this new Item or Container is part of.
 Then the values from their Category schema is matched with the data provided by the user.

 Every Item/Container must have a category.
+Thus, you need to create a category (if it doesn't already exist) before you create an item or a container.

 This service handles:
   - creating new category